PaleovirologyLab/hi-fever/README.md

 - `--mmseqs_cover 0.80`

+Size of host genome to process per DIAMOND forward search (default: 50000).
+Reducing this number will return more hits but take longer.

+- `chunk_size 10000`

 DIAMOND fork count.
 By default Nextflow attempts to run all available forward DIAMOND tasks in parallel (one for each currently downloaded assembly), which can lead to overuse of memory resources and job termination.
 On local machines and clusters, it is therefore suggested to limit the number of parallel DIAMOND tasks (i.e., "forks") allowed at once.
 For setting the value, we recommend total cores / 12.
-Note that this does not affect the reciprocal DIAMOND search, which uses all available CPUs in a single process (default: 4 for cluster workflow, and not set on cloud workflow as instances allow parallel processing).
+Note that this does not affect the reciprocal DIAMOND search, which uses all available CPUs in a single process (default: 4 for cluster workflow).

 - `--diamond_forks 8`